David Young details state of the GI industry, ASC growth trends and system automation and more.

 Current ASC growth

-When asked about his thoughts on the growth of ASC’s and the GI community, Young stated that the impact of the COVID-19 pandemic caused many, including PE GI Solutions to reconsider what growth means, and the company’s goals surrounding overall growth of partnered ASC’s.
+When asked about his thoughts on the growth of ASCs and the GI community, Young stated that the impact of the COVID-19 pandemic caused many, including PE GI Solutions to reconsider what growth means.
+This included the company’s goals surrounding overall growth of partnered ASCs.

 “Before COVID it was that you had to have x-percent growth per year.
 You needed to have more cases, more volume and a little extra to account for inflation,” Young said.

 Like many businesses across the world, PE GI Solutions felt the impact of the pandemic.
-Young said that the company was effectively shut down, as patient volume saw significant dips as more and more Americans sheltered in place and quarantined, opting to not pursue care.
+Young said that the company was effectively shut down, as patient volume saw significant dips.
+This was because more and more Americans sheltered in place and quarantined, opting to not pursue care.

 “One week we went from 100-percent volume to four-percent volume,” he said.